 Treatment for Impacted Canines

 Treatment may vary depending on the reason why the canine tooth is impacted.
 Extracting over-retained baby teeth may be a first step in providing more room for the impacted canines to erupt.
 Dr. Clemenza may also pull the gum back to expose the impacted tooth and then place an orthodontic bracket on the tooth that is connected to the rest of your braces by a small chain.
 This helps to guide the tooth into place as it develops.

 Call Our Practice to Schedule a Visit

 Early detection and treatment of impacted canines can allow the teeth to naturally move into position and fill in the dental arch.
 An initial consultation is recommended around age seven to monitor the development of permanent teeth and identify potential risks for impaction.
-Schedule an appointment at Keystone OMS to have impacted teeth evaluated and treated to maintain a healthier smile.
+Schedule an appointment at Keystone OMS to have our oral and maxillofacial surgeon help you maintain a healthier smile.
 Contact our Hermitage office at (724) 981-8884 or online to get started.